Fernando-Lozano/ladderLogic/README.md

 - compress js for performance

 ## Ideas:
+- only draw if mouse enters another grid intersection (should boost perf as well)
 - keep main functions on top and listeners in bottom
 - group relevant code together